Kiartan/Flask_training/README.md

 # Flask_training
-LEarning how to use Flask
+Learning how to use Flask